bitfield/script/CONTRIBUTING.md

 If you find yourself reacting emotionally, take a break.
 Go walk in the woods for a while, or play with a laughing child.
 When you come back to the code, approach it as though it were someone else's, not your own, and ask yourself seriously whether or not the reviewer _has a point_.

 If you genuinely think the reviewer has just misunderstood something, or made a mistake, try to clarify the issue.
 Ask questions, don't make accusations.
-Remember that every project has a certain way of doing things, which may not be your way.
+Remember that every project has a certain way of doing things that may not be _your_ way.
 It's polite to go along with these practices and conventions.

 You may feel as though you're doing the project maintainer a favour by contributing, as indeed you are, but an open source project is like somebody's home.
 They're used to living there, they probably like it the way it is, and they don't always respond well to strangers marching in and rearranging the furniture.
 Be considerate, and be willing to listen and make changes.